Simulation Research Primer (Online Interactive Course)

 This is a web-based distance learning course.
 Each week, participants will watch a video-recorded lecture, complete a short homework assignment, and participate in a one-hour live webinar discussion with an expert researcher.

 This course will run over nine weeks, for approximately three hours per week (plus participation in a weekly one-hour webinar).
-The next course will be scheduled for Spring 2017.

 A high-speed internet connection from a location that does not block web conferencing software is required.
 A VoIP headset or computer microphone is recommended.
 This course includes assigned readings form academic journals - digital access to articles through a library is recommended.